melissadiep94/covid19-project/README.md

 ### ***Data Sources & Cleaning up the Data***
 #### I. CDC Data (June '21 data)
 * To make the data size smaller, we filtered for June '21 as our sample for analysis.
 Per the API documentation provided, the new url became: https://data.cdc.gov/resource/n8mc-b4w4.json?res_state=NJ&case_month=2021-06&$limit=20000.
-We also dropped fields that were unrelated to the population and hospitalizations research questions.
-Next, we filtered the hospitalizations field for "Yes".
 #### II.
 USAfacts Data (7-15-21)
 * We wanted to further prove any hypothesis made with population vs June 21 cases by comparing population to the total cumulative cases by NJ county.
 * We found the total cumulative cases for all states as of 7-15-21 in CSV format from USAfacts.